College football's 50 best players in 2018

 30. ANDY ISABELLA

-WR, UMASS
+WR, UMass

 Class: Senior